google/go-flow-levee/README.md

 * False negatives: the analyzer may fail to recognize that a piece of code is unsafe.
 * False positives: the analyzer may incorrectly claim that a safe piece of code is unsafe.

 Since taint propagation is often used as a security safeguard, we care more deeply about false negatives.
 If you discover unsafe code that the analyzer is not recognizing as unsafe, please open an issue [here](https://github.com/google/go-flow-levee/issues/new?template=false-negative.md).
-Conversely, fales positives waste developer time and should also be addressed.
+Conversely, false positives waste developer time and should also be addressed.
 If the analyzer produces a report for code that you consider to be safe, please open an issue [here](https://github.com/google/go-flow-levee/issues/new?template=false-positive.md).

 For general bug reports (e.g. crashes), please open an issue [here](https://github.com/google/go-flow-levee/issues/new?template=bug_report.md).